SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to Table of Contents](#table-of-contents)

 For the love of god, there are better motions than THW legalize weed to use as an example when teaching debate.
-- Most freshers don't know about the system of the black market, or the psychologies of druggies,
+- Most freshers don't know about the system of the black market, or the psychologies of druggies, so a drug debate can feel disconnected.
+- So when you teach mech and impacting it, it doesn't feel as real.
+If you used a parenting motion, children could easily understand mech and impacting when they relate to it.
+- Even flipping is easy to understand in a parenting motion, saying that constant reminders to study make you less studious.

 The counter argument I've heard about this are
 - It's short and sweet, that's why it comes to mind easily.